thesubmarinedoorgunner/USF-School-Projects/Analysis of Algorithms/Final Project/JumpingJim/README.txt

 -Edge.java
 -Dijkstra.java

-Java 7 is the minimum version needed to compile and run, but Java 8 is recommended.
+Java 7 should be the minimum to compile and run, but Java 8 and above is recommended.
 Because all files are in the same directory, the only command needed to compile is:

 javac JumpingJim.java